theGreatHerrLebert/proteolizard-algorithm/README.md

 data-sparsity increases as well.
 This makes a lot of traditional approaches used for LC-MS-MS processing either too slow or their design unsuited for these datasets.

-Our goal is to translate ideas developed in other disciplines in data science that have to deal with related problems We especially want to make use of modern hardware such as multi-core/multi-threading and GPU parallelization.
+Our goal is to translate ideas developed in other disciplines in data science that have to deal with related problems.
+We especially want to make use of modern hardware such as multicore systems and GPU parallelization.

 ## Navigation
 * [**Build and install proteolizard-algorithm**](#build-and-install-proteolizard-algorithm)